pdtrang/kstar/README.md

 Index_1

 //print all the locations in the Index, may have empty line
->preffix from fasta file, contains infomation of the sequence and value of K<br>
+<span>>preffix from fasta file, contains infomation of the sequence and value of K<br>
-position1 position2 ... positionk
+position1 position2 ... positionk</span>

 Index_2